qkeluna/synckit/docs/guides/choosing-variant.md

 # Choosing the Right SyncKit Variant

-SyncKit ships with four optimized variants to balance bundle size with functionality.
+SyncKit ships with two optimized variants to balance bundle size with functionality.
 This guide helps you choose the right one for your use case.

 ---